Boeseman’s Rainbowfish - Melanotaenia boesemani "Lake Ajamaru"

 Availability:

-Common to occasional / Captive-bred locality strain
+Common to occasional / Usually captive-bred, with locality strains less common

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern and markings can occur between individual fish.
+Natural variation in size, blue colour, orange colour, metallic sheen, fin length, sex, age and markings can occur between individual fish.

 Couldn't load pickup availability